rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

        sudo service vsftpd start

+### Configure vsftpd

-Now that you have a working installation of vsftpd already on the server.
-Now you can make a few of configuration changes for security and convenience.
+Now that you have a working installation of vsftpd on the server, you can make a few of configuration changes for security and convenience.
+These change might include:

+- starting vsftp on reboot
+- configuring the firewall

-### Set the vsftp service to start on reboot
+#### Set the vsftp service to start on reboot

 You can use the `chkconfig` tool to view which services start automatically when the server starts, and on which run level they start.
 To get vsftpd